Leionema elatius is a medium to large shrub, reaching 5 metres potentially, with a spread up to 3 metres.

 Leionema spp. have characteristics matching those of other similar Rutaceae genera, eg: Philotheca, Phebalium, Crowea; i.e., simple and alternate leaves, usually with oil glands.

 In this species, leaves are small, about 3.5 cm long by 1 cm wide, mid to dark green, oblanceolate to obovate or spathulate and strongly aromatic when crushed; with upper surface smooth and glossy and the midrib is prominent on the undersurface.

 Leionema spp. have 5-merous flowers; i.e. 5 sepals, 5 petals and usually 10 stamens surrounding 5 carpels, with an overall attractive star-shaped appearance.
 Flowers can be produced in leaf axils or branch terminals, in cymose clusters or solitary.

-Flowers are white, about one centimetre across and held in terminal clusters.
+In this species, flowers are white, about 1 cm across and held in terminal clusters.
 Blooms are profuse and conspicuous appearing in spring.

 Propagate from cuttings.

 Two subspecies are currently recognised in NSW:

 Leionema are a genus of 28 known species, 27 of which are endemic to Australia, with 1 species endemic to New Zealand.
 These species have been previously classified in the genus Eriostemon and Phebalium.
 NSW currently has 18 species.